 The United States has one of the most villainized healthcare systems among developed nations.
 Insurance costs are out of control, with unmanageable premiums, limited coverage, and high deductibles.
 A medical emergency at the wrong time can bankrupt even the fiscally responsible.

-Rural populations, along with the elderly, ethnic minorities, and the impoverished, have an even tougher uphill climb.
+Rural populations and the elderly, ethnic minorities, and the impoverished have an even tougher uphill climb.
 Duquesne University cites “the high cost of medical services and medical insurance” as the leading barrier to vulnerable populations accessing care.
 The financial strain is compounded by lower health literacy and potentially discriminatory practitioners.
 With the healthcare industry facing a shortage of practitioners in upcoming years, the outlook is bleak for underserved communities and populations.

 The nuances of day-to-day care aren’t apparent to those in a position to design policy or implement sweeping solutions.
 Practitioners on the front lines of medical care will be responsible for implementing solutions, policy or otherwise, in a way that benefits their communities as much as possible.

-Consider the intricacies involved in three of the biggest public health challenges — opioids, STDs, and obesity.
-Each has a different cause, affects a variety of demographics, and requires unique solutions that won’t work across the board.
+Consider the intricacies of three of the biggest public health challenges — opioids, STDs, and obesity.
+Each has a different cause, affects various demographics, and requires unique solutions that won’t work across the board.